-The governing body ensures that the policies, procedures and training in our school are effective and comply with the law at all times.
+The governing body ensures that the policies, procedures and training in St Thomas More Primary School are effective and comply with the law at all times.
 It ensures that all required policies relating to safeguarding are in place, that the child protection policy reflects statutory and local guidance and that it is reviewed at least annually.

 The governor for safeguarding arrangements is named on the front cover of this document.
-This governor takes strategic responsibility at governing body level for safeguarding arrangements in our school.
+This governor takes strategic responsibility at governing body level for safeguarding arrangements in St Thomas More Primary School.
 The governing body ensures there is a named designated safeguarding lead and at least one deputy safeguarding lead in place (also named on the front cover).